- top command : Display and update sorted information about processes.

 atop program

 The program atop is an interactive monitor to view the load on a Linux system.
 It shows the occupation of the most critical hardware resources (from a performance point of view) on system level, i.e. cpu, memory, disk and network.
 It also shows which processes are responsible for the indicated load with respect to cpu- and memory load on process level; disk- and network load is only shown per process if a kernel patch has been installed.
-Type the following command to start atop:
+Type the following command to start atop:# atop

 Sample outputs:

-1. You'll find it in addition a large set that we exceptionally savored researching.
+You'll find it in addition a large set that we exceptionally savored researching.
 Will not be normal that come with the candidate to see or watch products.
 Visiting Card

 ReplyDelete